Scotland’s Transatlantic Poetry Magazine

 There is a very human cost to this level of scrutiny, demand for ideological purity, harassment, bullying and policing.
 The cumulative effects of the atmosphere I was having to try to create and present my work in, followed by the impact of that signatory list has been very difficult to deal with.
 The signatories include people I have mentored, booked, promoted, supported with setting up events, given free advice to, and in some cases truly and dearly loved.
 It is human to feel a real sense of betrayal from both individuals and a sector that has largely turned away from addressing this issue with the gravity and reasoned logic it deserves.
 The silence of many former friends, too, is difficult to compute.
 I have defended strangers against less.

-support pack; a denunciation, for sure, but one that gives the illusion of being part of something important.
+With distance I can understand the community-building that can seem to accompany a good pile-on: a virtuous bringing-togetherness, an unconditional support pack; a denunciation, for sure, but one that gives the illusion of being part of something important.
 I also understand the fear of the author who pulled out of a conference she felt, perhaps, could sully her reputation in a sector increasingly prone to manufactured controversy.
 The often extremely small communities of private, online literature forums may lead many new or

 unpublished writers, in particular, to toe the line.
 They do not know enough yet to recognise the ‘self-appointed leader’ position of the people who set up such fora.
-My response to such trends is to defy them—and this has always been my
+My response to such trends is to defy them—and this has always been my stance in programming too—but I understand the opposite approach, particularly for young, apolitical writers with an aversion to rocking even the smallest of boats.
+This is, to me, an entirely compromised approach to being a writer.
+I do, however, understand it.

 But my audience, for both my own full-length shows and the event series I have created, has never been comprised mainly of fellow poets and writers.
 My curations have been anti-elitist, anti-exclusive and unashamedly mainstream in their aims: the point was to showcase excellent unknown writers alongside established names in an artform I love and wished to be better respected, funded and supported.
 I was successful in this endeavour.
 This hounding robs me of nothing.
 The atmosphere I left behind in Edinburgh’s literary culture is a bastardisation of the one I was part of creating.
 I leave it, not the other way around.
 This was not what I played a part in building.